colloso999/AirBnB_clone_v2/README.md

 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
 <br>

+# Tasks

+### 0. Fork me if you can!

+In the industry, you will work on an existing codebase 90% of the time.
+Your first thoughts upon looking at it might include:

+* “Who did this code?”
+* “How it works?”
+* “Where are unittests?”
+* “Where is this?”
+* “Why did they do that like this?”
+* “I don’t understand anything.”
+* “… I will refactor everything…”

+### 1. Bug free!

+Do you remember the unittest module?

+This codebase contains many test cases.
+Some are missing, but the ones included cover the basic functionality of the program.